Trump vetoes measure to end US involvement in Yemen war | WTOP

-WASHINGTON (AP) — President Donald Trump on Tuesday vetoed a bill passed by Congress to end U.S. military assistance in Saudi Arabia’s war in Yemen.
-In a break with the president, Congress voted for the…
+Members of Congress have expressed concern about the thousands of civilians killed in coalition airstrikes since the conflict began in 2014.
+The fighting in the Arab world's poorest country has pushed the country to the brink of famine.

-WASHINGTON (AP) — President Donald Trump on Tuesday vetoed a bill passed by Congress to end U.S. military assistance in Saudi Arabia’s war in Yemen.
+WASHINGTON (AP) — President Donald Trump on Tuesday vetoed a resolution passed by Congress to end U.S. military assistance in Saudi Arabia’s war in Yemen.

-In a break with the president, Congress voted for the first time earlier this month to invoke the War Powers Resolution to try to stop U.S. involvement in a foreign conflict.

-The veto — the second in Trump’s presidency — was expected.
-Congress lacks the votes to override him.
+The veto — the second in Trump’s presidency — was expected, and Congress lacks the votes to override it.
+But passing the never-before-used war powers resolution was viewed as a milestone for lawmakers, who have shown a renewed willingness to assert their war-making authority after letting it atrophy for decades under presidents from both parties.

 “This resolution is an unnecessary, dangerous attempt to weaken my constitutional authorities, endangering the lives of American citizens and brave service members, both today and in the future,” Trump wrote in explaining his veto.